hashworks-code/littlebrahma.v2/_practice/brandandComm.md

     - list:
          title: Hybrid Roles
          content: We encourage our designers to understand different stakeholders to achieve the business goals.
-ourdifferenciate: To find the brand voice for your business, we collaborate with all the stakeholder .
-We deep dive into customer research and analysis to understand the relationship that you share with the end user.
-With all the dots in place, our visual designers and storytelling experts help you to connect these dots together to build and strategize the core brand values.
+ourdifferenciate: We collaborate to understand the relationship that you share with the end customers.
+With all the dots in place, our visual designers and storytelling experts help you to connect these dots together to find the voice and tone for your brand .

 ---